Is Gold Getting the Most Love in 2016?

 Aside from subduing imports and keeping demand in check, the new law was also meant to stop India’s tax evaders from using their favorite store of wealth to avoid scrutiny – only 3% of Indians pay an income tax, with most others choosing to park their money in gold as it’s nearly as liquid as currency in the country.

-china, cnn money, india, reuters, stock market, world gold council
+china, cnn money, Featured, india, reuters, stock market, world gold council